Bladder Cancer - Frequently Asked Questions (FAQs)

 - Describe in detail how the bladder removal will be accomplished?

-- Will I have a neo-bladder constructed?
-How will it precisely work during the early post-operative stage and final recovery stage?
+- How exactly will a neobladder work during the early post-operative stage and final recovery stage?

 - Any bowel issues/risks following surgery and following full recovery?

 - Describe the typical hospital recovery for a patient following this type surgery?
-Could you describe the daily physical progress, expected behavior, pain management, risks?
+Describe the daily physical progress, expected behavior, pain management, risks?

 - Describe in detail the typical lifestyle changes, i.e., sexual, psychological, adjustment attitude?

-- Most people feel like getting through this surgery is one of the hardest things they have ever done.
+Most people feel like getting through this surgery is one of the hardest things they have ever done.
 That said, when one is completely healed, there isn’t much one can’t do with a neo-bladder, continent cutaneous diversion, or ileal conduit.
 Most patient have a new perspective about what is important in life, and most who have smoked quit as this increases the risk the bladder cancer will return.
-About 40% of men who were potent pre-operatively will retain their potentcy and it is important to mention that issue to the surgeon so she/he knows to perform a “nerve-sparing” operation if possible.
+Some men who were potent pre-operatively will retain their potency even if a “nerve-sparing” procedure is performed.
+We try to do a “nerve-sparing” procedure in all potent men.
+It is important to mention this issue to the surgeon so she/he performs a “nerve-sparing” operation if possible.
 Levitra, Viagra, and Cialis can be used as well as injectable agents and a vacuum pump to stimulate erections if this is not possible spontaneously.
 An artificial device to create erections can also be implanted at a later date if all of the above techniques are unsuccessful.
-Ejaculation is dry after the procedure (no fluid comes out of the penis with climax, although climax itself is still possible, even when erection is not).
+Ejaculation is dry after surgery (no fluid comes out of the penis with climax, although climax itself is still possible, even when erection is not).

 - During recovery, what precautions should I adhere to?